ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/style-the-app.md

 ### CSS Custom Properties

-The Ionic Framework makes heavy use of CSS Custom Properties.
+The Ionic Framework makes heavy use of <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/--*" target="_blank">CSS Custom Properties</a>.
 They are used to define the color scheme, default padding, etc. They are also used heavily in order to style individual components.
-Have a look at the <a href="https://ionicframework.com/docs/api/button#css-custom-properties">CSS Custom Properties for a button</a> as an example.
+Have a look at the <a href="https://ionicframework.com/docs/api/button#css-custom-properties" target="_blank">CSS Custom Properties for a button</a> as an example.
 This defines an API for the ways in which the framework authors intend for you to be able to style a button.
 You can do so as such:

 ```css
 ion-button {